qossmic/deptrac/README.md

 #### Location of your code

-At first, in section `paths`, you declare, where deptrac should look for your code.
+In section `paths`, you declare, where deptrac should look for your code.
 As this is an array of directories, you can specify multiple locations.

 With the `exclude_files` section, you can specify a regular expression for files, that should be excludes (like tests).